topherchris420/groq_streamlit_demo2/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://woodyard.streamlit.app/)

-This [Streamlit](https://streamlit.io/) app integrates with the [Groq API](https://groq.com/) to provide a chat interface where users can interact with advanced language models.
-It allows users to choose between two models for generating responses, enhancing the flexibility and user experience of the chat application.
+This [Streamlit](https://streamlit.io/) app integrates with [Vers3Dynamics](https://vers3dynamics.io/) to provide an engaging interface where users can interact with quantum experiments.

 It is blazing FAST; try it and see! 🏎️ 💨 💨 💨